Christmas shopping list – essential buys for the big day

 These take-it-for-granted products are worth having on hand:

-1. Extra wide foil – for keeping the big bird covered when you need to
+1. Extra wide foil – for keeping the big bird covered when you need to.
+Remember to make a ball out of your used foil before you bin it, that way it's easier to recycle

 2. Butcher's string – every trusser's essential

-3. Baking parchment – perfect for lining trays for sausage rolls, mince pies and all those other irresistible nibbles
+3. Baking parchment – perfect for lining trays for sausage rolls, mince pies and all those other irresistible nibbles.
+Buy a compostable version

 Top 10 ingredients for your Christmas shopping list